UberMedic7/patched-crystal/ReadMe.txt

 -You can now choose one of many unique colors for your Pokedex UI in its SELECT menu

--All 251 pokemon now have uniquely colored sprites in menus while using FLY and the day care, shiny variants and shiny egg included.
+-All 251 pokemon now have uniquely colored sprites in menus and in the overworld.
+Shiny variants and shiny egg included.

 -Cooltrainer Rose's dialog has been tweaked